FOR IMMEDIATE RELEASE

 Rosemary Jordan, vice president of business development and strategy at Elder Care Alliance, will serve as ambassador of the Alameda chapter.
 In this role, she will be responsible for leadership, strategic planning, recruiting a core chapter team and fostering collaboration.
 Serving as deputy ambassador will be Dr. Erin Partridge, experiential researcher-in-residence at Elder Care Alliance.

 “Joining the Aging2.0 collaborative community is a natural fit for ECA,” said Jordan.
-“Our mission includes an explicit calling to serve and enrich older adults and those who care for them through education and innovation … and Aging2.0 provides a platform and the tools to assist us in achieving a greater mission impact in the East Bay region.”
+“Our mission includes an explicit calling to serve and enrich older adults and those who care for them through education and innovation…and Aging2.0 provides a platform and tools to assist us in achieving greater mission impact in the East Bay region.”

 The Aging2.0 Alameda Chapter has set Oct.
 16 as the date of its inaugural event that will feature a discussion of the role of social robots in the aging space.
 Led by Dr. Partridge, the event will feature a summary of recently completed research followed by a panel discussion.
-The event will take place at the Mercy Retirement and Care Center in Oakland, California.
+The event will take place at the Support Center in Alameda at 1301 Marina Village Parkway, Suite 210, Alameda, California 94501.
 For updates and notifications of upcoming events for Aging2.0 Alameda, visit https://www.aging2.com/alameda/ or follow @a2alameda on Twitter.

 About Elder Care Alliance